Six Best Image Gallery Plugins for WordPress (2019)

 Keep this in mind as we dive into a look at the best gallery plugins for WordPress released to date.

-If you’re looking for a reputable gallery plugin, look no further than Envira Gallery.
+If you’re looking for a reputable gallery plugin, Envira Gallery is definitely one to consider.

 To keep your website lightning-quick, the plugin is extremely lightweight — a major consideration when displaying lots of images.
 It’s fully responsive, too, ensuring your galleries display optimally on all devices.